xrfinbupt/fresh/README.md

-# Status of this fork
+# Why did I create this fork

-Development by the original Fresh creator seems to have slowed down a lot with important pull requests waiting for many months to be reviewed and merged.
+Development by the original Fresh creator seems to have slowed down a lot with important pull requests waiting for many months to be reviewed and merged, while we're waiting for Fresh2 to be released.

 I will be cherry-picking commits from all the forks just to have a better, more up to date version. ~~Unless I stumble upon something affecting me personally I don't intend to put significant amount of time into improving this already great tool.~~ On day one I rewrote config handling, added multiple directory watching and excluding directories from being watched